AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-enoent-error-when-viewing-error.md

 ---
-title: "Workfront Fusion: Error when viewing an error in a scenario execution history"
+title: 'Workfront Fusion: Error when viewing an error in a scenario execution history'
-description: "When a user is viewing a scenario execution history and attempts to see more detail about an error by clicking on the error, the details do not open and the user sees an error message."
+description: When a user is viewing a scenario execution history and attempts to see more detail about an error by clicking on the error, the details do not open and the user sees an error message.
 hidefromtoc: yes
+exl-id: c997469f-b80c-4438-b353-897f9cdb9481
 ---
 # [!DNL Workfront Fusion]: Error when viewing an error in a scenario execution history

 >[!NOTE]